globelabs/api/Ruby/docs/payment.md

 ## Introduction

-The Globe Payment API lets you develop client applications to charge people using the most basic form of electronic communication.
-This document describes how to use the OAUTH/RESTful calling style and client libraries for various programming languages (currently Java, Python, PHP, NodeJS and Ruby) to charge the subscribers.
+The Globe Payment API lets you develop client applications to charge subscribers using the most basic form of electronic communication.
+This document describes how to use the OAUTH/RESTful calling style and client libraries for various programming languages (currently Java, Python, PHP, NodeJS and Ruby).
 For other languages and libraries you can access the Payment protocol manually.
 The following documentation describes how you can access the Payment API directly with examples of request types, options and responses.

 ## Getting Started